 Is college worth it?
 You would expect a high return on investment (ROI), if you attended Harvard, Yale or MIT.
-Even if you received a devry university computer degree.
+Even if you received a degree from a no name university.
 A lot of families are thinking about this question, whether you are a high school senior or just graduated.
 Finding a job in this economy is tough and paying off student loans are tougher without a job.
 Is college worth it?

 College tuition has increased more than inflation in the last few years thanks to state budget shortfalls.
 If you want to attend a private university, the cost is approaching the cost of a small home.
 No doubt about it, a college education is expensive whether you go to a public or private university.
 Has the value of a college degree changed in this economy?
 A college degree is no guarantee of a job!
 What does it take?
 It is up to the individual to make their lives successful.

 There are debates whether a college education is worthwhile, but what is a college education?
 Is it supposed to prepare you for a specific career or job?
 Even college presidents do not agree about the purpose of a college education.
 Roughly half feel it teaches work related skills and the rest say they help students grow personally and intellectually.
 Which is it?
 If your major was engineering, computer science or accounting, you learned work related skills.
 Many other majors such as English, social sciences etc. helped you grow personally and intellectually.